Joao-M4rcos/todo-list/README.md

   </a>
 </p>

-> A application where you can add, remove and check a task as completed.
+> An application where you can add, remove and check a task as completed.

 ## Install